LONDON EAST SINCE 2005

-Swathes of people no longer divided by materialism and the individualist thinking of the previous decade, joined the liberation and unified experience of warehouse raves - merging into gurgling and sputtering of brand new forms of fashion music and art.
+Swathes of people no longer divided by materialist thinking, joined the liberation and unified experience of warehouse raves - merging and sputtering out brand new forms of fashion music and art.

-Liberated by the unified experience of warehouse raves
+Liberated by the unified experience of warehouse raves.

 Rockas - Forever